Danyyy89/masterz_solana_bootcamp/README.md

 # masterz_solana_bootcamp
-Repository for the exam of MasterZ Solana Bootcamp of Daniele Pau
+Repository for the MasterZ Solana Bootcamp Exam of Daniele Pau